alleycat58uk/xapi/recipes/authorise-service.md

 DRAFT:
 A service may authorize a person to access an application.
 In which case the actor is the service, the object is the person, and the target is the application.

-//Q) what is the xapi element equivilent to 'target'?
+Q) what is the xapi element equivilent to 'target'?

 ## Definition
 ### Actor

-//would be the identity provider?
+q) would be the identity provider?
 ``` Javascript
 {